mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.

 To activate Master Sync on a deck, push and hold (or click and hold) the :guilabel:`SYNC` button.
 You'll know Master Sync is on because the sync button will remain lit.
 Changing the rate of any deck that has Sync lit will change the rates of all other decks that also have the Sync button lit.
 There is no need to set specific decks to be a master or followers.
 You can play, stop, eject, load, and queue any track with master sync and it won't interrupt the playback of the other decks.
 Changing the rate of stopped deck will change the rate of playing decks, however.

+Master Sync will also notice if one of your tracks is double the BPM of another track and match them correctly.
+So if you want to mix a 140 BPM drum & bass track with a 70 bpm dubstep track, Master Sync will make sure they are lined up properly.

-Usually, Master Sync will only make sure the rate sliders are set correctly.
+.. hint:: Usually, Master Sync will only make sure the rate sliders are set
+          correctly.
 If you also want to make sure your beats are perfectly in sync, turn on the :guilabel:`QUANTIZE` button.
 When activated, Quantize will ensure that the beats are perfectly lined up as well.

-Master Sync will also notice if one of your tracks is double the BPM of another track and match them correctly.
-So if you want to mix a 140 BPM drum & bass track with a 70 bpm dubstep track, Master Sync will make sure they are lined up properly.

 .. _headphone-cueing: